Acts of Omission

 Winner of the Paddy Power Political Novel of the Year.

-1998: Foreign Minister Mark Lucas faces a difficult choice.
-A disk containing the names of British informants to the Stasi is now in the government’s possession.
-He wants to return it to the Germans, but the diplomatic service resists.
+1998: Foreign Minister Mark Lucas is in a dilemma.
+A disk containing the names of British informants to the Stasi has ended up in the hands of the government.
+Now he faces resistance from the diplomatic service who don’t want him to return it to the Germans.

-Alex Rutherford, a young intelligence officer, wakes up one morning with a pounding headache and…
+Alex Rutherford, a young man working for the intelligence services, wakes up one morning with a hangover and a frightening memory that his computer is…

 Book Details